Western Pacific Branches in Utah

 Savage Tooele Railroad

-In November 2021 the newly organized Savage Tooele Railroad applied with the federal Surface Transportation Board to operate the remaining portion of Union Pacific's former WP Warner Branch.
+In November 2021 the Savage Tooele Railroad was organized to operate the remaining portion of Union Pacific's former WP Warner Branch.
+This action was to allow the new railroad to acquire Union Pacific's rights to operate over the former WP branch.

-In February 2024 the STB approved the application, allowing the Savage Tooele Railroad to begin refurbishing the seven miles of tracks and right-of-way between Stauffer (former Burmester) and the Lakeside Business Park that was under development north and west of the Deseret Peak Motorsports Park.
+In April 2024 the STB approved the application, allowing the Savage Tooele Railroad to begin refurbishing the seven miles of tracks and right-of-way between Burmester and the Lakeside Business Park that was under development north and west of the Deseret Peak Motorsports Park.
 Savage Tooele also planned on adding several spur tracks (an additional four miles) within the Lakeside Business Park to serve rail customers.
+(STB Docket FD 36616, decided April 1, 2024)

 WP Utah Branchline Operations